SAP/spartacus-docs/_pages/dev/seo/structured-data.md

 ## Schema Types

-There are various schemas for the web, and schemas can be extended as well.
-The schemas are maintained by the Schema.org community.
-The following are common schemas for commerce: WebSite, Organization, BreadcrumbList, Product, Reviews, Offer, and Rating.
+There are various standard schemas for the web that are maintained by the Schema.org community.
+Common schemas that are used on e-commerce websites including: WebSite, Organization, BreadcrumbList, Product, Review, Offer, and Rating.
+Other, custom schemas may also be suggested by certain crawlers.

 Spartacus has implemented standard schemas for the following: